 f.o.b. revenue, in relation to a year, means the sales value for that year less the allowable f.o.b. revenue costs for that year;

-offset amount means the amount or amounts which the tenement holder may be entitled to offset against future royalty payments under regulation 7;

 processing means all or any of the following activities carried out in relation to sorted rough diamonds —

 (a) the physical and chemical treatment of diamonds;